review: Fuji X-T1 camera

 - Includes EF-X8 Shoe-Mount Flash Unit

-shooting with the Fuji X-T1
+Shooting with the Fuji X-T1

 The image at the top of this review article, was shot at exactly the same settings.

-The sharpness of the Fuji 35mm f/1.4 XF R lens (vendor), is phenomenal.
+The sharpness of the Fuji 35mm f/1.4 XF R lens (affiliate), is phenomenal.
 However, I have some reservation about the SOOC JPG.
 The image needs some coaxing of the RAW file to get the best out of it.
 (See later comments.)

 1/1000 @ f/2.0 @ 400 ISO … photo from the adjusted RAW file